 That’s the source of many of their roses, but others were mail ordered or purchased at local nurseries.
 (See my favorite place to order heirloom roses.)

-He says that he knows Heaven smells like wysteria, gardenias, and hyacinth.
-One day Harvey will enjoy those glorious scents with Cathy by his side…
+Harvey says that he knows Heaven must smell like wysteria, gardenias, and hyacinth.
+One day Harvey will surely enjoy those glorious scents with Cathy once again…